-Table 4.3.
-Projected premature deaths from exposure to fine particulate matter, 2030 baseline tions in $PM{2.5}$ in states with already low levels of $PM{2.5}$ yields higher marginal benefits than achieving similar reductions in states with higher baseline $PM{2.5}$ exposures.
-Deaths avoided by each set of policies, by state and region, are presented in Table A.4.3 and summarized in Table 4.4 and Figure 4.2.
+TABLE 4.3 Projected Premature Deaths from Exposure to Fine Particulate Matter, 2030 Baseline concavity of exposure-response functions,5 achieving greater reductions in $PM{2.5}$ in states with already-low levels of $PM{2.5}$ yields higher marginal benefits than achieving similar reductions in states with higher baseline $PM{2.5}$ exposures.
+Deaths avoided by each set of policies, by state and region, are presented in table 4A.3 and summarized in table 4.4 and figure 4.2.